-A Halloween party food idea, featuring black spaghetti and meat sauce.
+A Halloween party food idea, featuring black spaghetti and meat sauce made to look like swamp monster spaghetti!

-If you are hosting a Halloween party this fall, this is a recipe you are going to want to get under your belt.
+If you are hosting a Halloween party this fall, this is swamp monster spaghetti is a recipe you are going to want to get under your belt.
 The bulk of the work can be done in advance, it is crowd-pleasing and absolutely, perfectly spooky looking.

 When I am entertaining, the more food I can get done in advance, the better.
 And this recipe is an excellent make-ahead dish, as bolognese (meat sauce in marinara) tends to get better overnight in the fridge.
 You would simply make the sauce the day before, or even up to a month in advance (it freezes well, also – bonus) and then just before your guests arrive, have ready a boiling pot of water and drop in the spaghetti.
 However, I wouldn’t advise making the noodles in advance, as they tend to dry out and get a bit sticky come the next day.